ballgoesvroomvroom/TableHandler/README.md

 In this document, both the terms `array` and `table` are used interchangeably loosely<br />

-Parameters with an asterisk (*) before their names are optional, they already have a default value<br />
+Parameters with an asterisk (*) before their names are optional parameters, they already have a default value<br />

 `.Algorithm = 4`; Quicksort algorithm is not fully implemented yet, please refrain from using it at all cost